 five core competencies that make up SEL:

-Self-awareness: Know your own emotions, strengths, and challenges and how they impact your actions.
-Have a growth mindset about your skills.
+: Know your own emotions, strengths, and challenges and how they impact your actions.
+Have a

 Relationship skills: Build and maintain relationships, communicate clearly, cooperate, and resolve conflict.